shubhankarmarathe-11/Own_Backend_Software/Readme.md

 ✅ Replace placeholders such as `YOUR_PROJECT_ID`, `user@example.com`, and `YOUR_JWT_TOKEN_HERE` with your actual values during implementation.

-✅ You get Your `PROJECT_ID` as you Create Project And `JWT_Token` When you Signup/Login .
+✅ You will receive your `PROJECT_ID` when you create a project and your `JWT_Token` upon successful signup or login.

-✅ Use consistent `ProjectID` across your requests to align with your project's environment.
+✅ Use a consistent `ProjectID` across your requests to align with your project environment.

-✅ Supports **scalable SaaS authentication and email handling** with flexible extra fields and preferences for rapid MVP and product launches.
+✅ Supports **scalable SaaS authentication, email handling, and data management** with flexible extra fields for rapid MVP and product launches.

----
+✅ The `Data` field can be any JSON-compatible type (array, object, string, number) but does not support files.

+✅ Each data entry generates a unique `Data_id` for targeted operations.